 Plug the Lightning cable that comes with an iPhone into the USB-A port to transfer pictures on the handset to the tablet, but not vice versa.

 This setup will also charge the iPhone, as power is flowing from the hub to the handset.

 SD and microSD card readers

 The HyperDrive offers both an SD card reader and a microSD card reader.
 Both are handy for importing images taken with external cameras.
-Just insert a card of either format into the reader and the Photos application will automatically launch showing thumbnails off the pictures available for transfer.

 3.5mm headset jack